-Our newest webinars series, highlights One Water perspectives from thought leaders, regional managers, policy makers and practitioners.
+Our most recent webinars series, highlights One Water perspectives from thought leaders, regional managers, policy makers and practitioners.
 We invite you to learn more from our UWIN collaborators as we explore their regional activities, plans, lessons learned, and opportunities currently underway in each UWIN study region.
 Topics range from adaptive water supply planning and resilience infrastructure to integrated management and scenario planning as well as resource recovery, technological advancements and diffusion of innovation.

 - April 5, 2018: Reinventing Urban Water Management for the 21st Century, and Beyond – Glen T. Daigger, Professor of Engineering Practice – University of Michigan